To book Chris Moon MBE please contact your JLA Agent.

 One of the few to have survived capture by the brutal Khmer Rouge, Chris was then blown up by a landmine in Mozambique – losing a hand and part of his leg.
 He has since taken on dozens of gruelling ultramarathons.
 Leading by example, Chris talks about focus, self-belief, dealing with change and pushing yourself to the limit.

 Chris Moon has lived through experiences few have survived, and even fewer would undergo with such impressive fortitude and positivity.
 He has been imprisoned and blown up, and now takes on some of the toughest marathons in the world.

-When Chris and two others were kidnapped Khmer Rouge guerrillas, Chris kept his nerve, despite being told no-one had ever left their captivity alive.
+When Chris and two others were kidnapped by Khmer Rouge guerrillas, Chris kept his nerve and negotiated his release, despite being told no one had ever left their captivity alive.
 Incredibly, he kept his nerve and negotiated his release.
 Many years later he met his captor who told him Chris’s refusal to be a victim in such desperate circumstances helped change his mind and disobey his orders to execute prisoners.